Yasaka Shrine

 Yasaka Shrine (八坂神社, Yasaka-jinja), once called Gion Shrine (祇園神社, Gion-jinja), is a Shinto shrine in the Gion District of Kyoto, Japan.
 Situated at the east end of Shijō-dōri (Fourth Avenue), the shrine includes several buildings, including gates, a main hall and a stage.
 The Yasaka shrine is dedicated to Susanoo in the tradition of the Gion faith as its chief kami, with his consort Kushinadahime on the east, and eight offspring deities (mikogami, collectively known as yahashira no mikogami) on the west.
 The yahashira no mikogami include Yashimajinumi no kami, Itakeru no kami, Ōyatsuhime no kami, Tsumatsuhime no kami, Ōtoshi no kami, Ukanomitama no kami, Ōyatsuhiko no kami, and Suseribime no mikoto.

 History

 Initial construction on the Shrine began in 656.
 The Shrine became the object of Imperial patronage during the early Heian period.

 According to the Engishiki Jinmyocho, the much lesser known Nunakuma Shrine in Fukuyama is the source by which Gozu Tenno entered Yasaka Shrine through Kanjo.

 In 965, Emperor Murakami ordered that Imperial messengers be sent to report important events to the guardian kami of Japan.
 These heihaku were initially presented to 16 shrines; and in 991, Emperor Ichijō added three more shrines to Murakami's list.
 Three years later in 994, Ichijō refined the scope of that composite list by adding Umenomiya Shrine and Gion Shrine.

+During the Meiji Restoration, as part of the state-enforced separation of Buddhism and Shinto, it was converted to Yasaka Shrine, and worship was changed from Gozo Tenno to Susanoo.

 From 1871 through 1946, Yasaka Shrine was officially designated one of the Kanpei-taisha (官幣大社), meaning that it stood in the first rank of government supported shrines.